Wesmania/peak-soulmates/README.md

 A multiplayer mod that matches players into pairs, where each player in a pair shares damage of the other.
 Based on the "shared damage" mod.

+## WARNING WARNING WARNING

+THIS MOD IS UNDER DEVELOPMENT.
+For now it probably just crashes or something, it's been like an hour of untested editing of another mod.

 ## Features

 TODO.